Elazar Stern: Controversies

-Two anonymous former female soldiers subsequently accused him of covering up claims of harassment and assault.
-One of them claimed that as head of the officer's school, he had threatened her against repeating allegations she had made against a non-commissioned officer and that he had threatened to make her time in the army "dark and bitter" if she did.
-Stern denied having said that and claimed that the fact that he had spoken to both her and the alleged perpetrator was proof that he had dealt with the allegation, but conceded that her treatment "may not have been good."
-Another woman who had served as an officer in charge of dealing with sexual harassment at the IDF officer's school during the time when Stern commanded it said that Stern had ignored complaints by herself and others, and that the base had "an atmosphere of harassment."
-She claimed that when she complained to Stern about a male officer who had tried to kiss her against her will, he dismissed it as "nonsense" and said that he would look into it, but that she knew he never would and he avoided the topic whenever she brought it up.
-Stern's office subsequently claimed that the case was handled stringently by him and the offending officer was relocated and his service was shortened.
+While Stern was serving as a minister in 2021, he was accused of having suppressed anonymous sexual harassment complaints as head of the Manpower Directorate.
+In his view, "people who have something to say about others should speak openly."
+The remarks were condemned by women's groups.
+One former soldier claimed that he had threatened her to withdraw allegations against a non-commissioned officer and would make her time in the army "dark and bitter" if she continued.
+Stern denied having said that.
+Another woman who had served as an officer in charge of sexual harassment complaints said that Stern had ignored complaints about a male officer who had tried to kiss her against her will.
+He dismissed it as "nonsense" but said that he would look into it.
+Stern's office subsequently claimed that the offending officer was relocated and his service was shortened.

 Due to the public controversy this generated, Stern withdrew his candidacy for head of the Jewish Agency.